News

 Posted

-BOISE — Cars these days have all sorts of safety measures: traction control, airbags everywhere, seat belts.
-But there’s one change in newer cars that could actually put you at risk.
-And this new development is hard to see — it’s buried inside your window.
+BOISE, Idaho — Cars these days have all sorts of safety measures: traction control, airbags everywhere, seat belts.

 Safety glass warning

-Laminated glass is almost impossible to break, as Heaton demonstrated by hitting a pane repeatedly with a special glass punch.
-The result was minor dents in the surface of the glass, but no shattering at all.
+But laminated glass is nearly impossible to break.
+Heaton demonstrated by striking a pane repeatedly with a special glass punch — leaving only small dents and no breakage.

-This can be a serious liability if you drive your car into water and need to escape.
+That can become a serious safety issue if a vehicle goes into water and you need to escape.

 Rescue personnel are equipped to cut through laminated glass, but even for them, it takes longer.